kyaurix/kyaurix/README.md

 👨‍🎓 **Name:** Nabeel

 Hi there!
 I'm a student at Queen Mary University, and I'm passionate about software engineering.
-Currently, I'm diving deep into Java and enjoying every bit of it.
-Building innovative solutions and exploring new technologies is what keeps me going.
+Currently, I'm diving deep into Java and enjoying every bit of it and the consistant desire to learn more is what keeps me going.

 ## Contact Information